zulip/zulip/docs/testing/philosophy.md

-* While we aim to achieve test coverage of every significant code path in the Zulip server, which is commonly associated with unit testing, most of our tests are integration tests in the sense of sending a complete HTTP API query to the Zulip server and checking both the HTTP response and internal state of the server following the request are correct.
+* While we aim to achieve test coverage of every significant code path in the Zulip server, which is commonly associated with unit testing, most of our tests are integration tests in the sense of sending a complete HTTP API query to the Zulip server and checking that the HTTP response and the internal state of the server following the request are both correct.
 * Following the end-to-end principle in system design, where possible we write tests that execute a complete flow (e.g. registering a new Zulip account) rather than testing the implementations of individual